 ELISABETH ROSKOPF's passion for dance began at age 6 and she has been dancing ever since.
 She graduated with a BA in Piano and a minor in Dance from the University of Wisconsin-Eau Claire in 2011.
 She is a company member with Li Chiao-Ping Dance and Danceworks Performance Company as well as a guest artist with Wild Space Dance Company, and an alumna of Catey Ott Dance Collective.
 Since the spring of 2014, Elisabeth has been performing in the Lake Arts Project, directed by Jennifer Miller and Karl von Rabenau of the Milwaukee Ballet.
 Since 2015, and still ongoing, she has choreographed and performed her solo works for Danceworks DanceLAB Get It Out There concert series.

-LIZ SEXE is a dance educator, performer and choreographer/artistic director of Liz Sexe Dance.
+LIZ SEXE (on leave) is a dance educator, performer and choreographer/artistic director of Liz Sexe Dance.
 This will be Sexe’s tenth year dancing with Li Chiao-Ping Dance Company!
 Over the years she has been privileged to be part of many athletically challenging and unique pieces choreographed by Li Chiao-Ping.
 As a performer, she is described as a “clean and efficient mover,” and having “toughness under her grace.”
 In her choreographic processes, tasks inspire poetic movement, game theory finds logical, yet often unexpected phrasing, and athletic dancing is paired with deep intentionality.
 Her work as a director and producer is grounded in supporting the local dance community of Madison, WI.
 Liz Sexe Dance has curated and co-sponsored numerous dance productions in Madison including the most recent production Dane Arts Dance Arts, which was part of a Dane Arts initiative.
 She was an artist in residence with “The Bubbler” at the Madison Public Library during the summer of 2018.
 Her choreographic work has been featured at the World Dance Alliance Festival in Honolulu, HI, Danceworks in Milwaukee, WI, the University of Wisconsin-Eau Claire, where she was an artist in residence in 2014, and the University of Wisconsin-Madison where she sets work on the current students.

-LUELLA SHAPIRO graduated with a B.A. in Dance from Beloit College in 2006.
+LUELLA SHAPIRO (on leave) graduated with a B.A. in Dance from Beloit College in 2006.
 Since then she has performed with Frente de la Danza in Quito, Ecuador, Agnieszka Laska Dancers in Portland, OR, and Kanopy Dance Company here in Madison.
 More recently she has been training and performing on dance trapeze and aerial rope at the Madison Circus Space.
 Luella has been dancing with Li Chiao-Ping since 2016.
 Many thanks and much love to her amazing kids and husband for helping make her dancing dreams a reality.

 CHELE ISAAC works across several media including video, sound, sculpture, and pho- tography.
 Her installation works have been shown locally and nationally in art centers, project galleries, and museums.
 Her short films have been screened in group shows and film festivals in the US and internationally.
 Her latest film, a 7-channel video called the understory premiered in a solo show at Madison Museum of Contemporary Art in 2017.
 For the past year she has thrown herself into learning how to be a farmer.
 Isaac earned her MFA at the UW-Madison, serves on the Board of Visitors for the UW Department of Art and maintains a studio and collaborative arts space called maiahaus in downtown Madison.